Ascarbek/one-socket/readme.md

 ```TypeScript
 OneSocketClient('127.0.0.1', 8123, JSON.stringify({ type: 'SignUp', payload: { username: 'admin', password: '123' } }));
 ```
-Since all request and responses are parsed with Zod on the server side, the client can infer the response type from the schema and return a typed response.
+Since all requests and responses will be parsed using Zod on the Server, the client can safely infer the response type from the schema and return a typed response.
 ```TypeScript
 import { OneSocketClient, type TResponse } from 'one-socket';